GMMan/GroupeesDownload/README.md

 `--trades-db` as needed.

-If you want to apply the action to only certain items, replace `--all` with a space separated list of trade/giveaway/product IDs (find them from your DB files).
+If you want to apply the action to only certain items, replace `--all` with a space-separated list of trade/giveaway/product IDs (find them from your DB files).
 Your databases will not be automatically updated, so make sure to redump them using earlier commands.